 AboutI started my pathway into healthcare at an early age.
 I took an EMT-A course while still in high school to learn CPR with some friends.
-Later, going to college this would provide the entry point to an evening shift job first in the Emergency Department and later working as a cardiopulmonary tech on evening shift where I was on the ”code blue” team and performed arterial blood gas samples and provided ventilator support (I “bagged” the patient, squishing the ambu bag and hopefully provided perfusion assiatnce) (as an aside, Arterial blood gas punctures are notoriously difficult as there are only three collection points: radial, brachial, and femoral artery, and all have nerves surrounding them whereas veins do not, so ABGs can be very painful for someone who is not adept at the procedure.
-I also adminstred breathing treatments such as Incentive Spirometry (IS), IPPB, and updraft nebulizer.
+Later, going to college this would provide the entry point to an evening shift job first in the Emergency Department and later working as a cardiopulmonary tech on evening shift where I was on the ”code blue” team and performed arterial blood gas samples and provided ventilator support (I “bagged” the patient, squishing the ambu bag and hopefully provided perfusion assistance) As an aside, Arterial blood gas punctures are notoriously difficult as there are only three collection points: radial, brachial, and femoral artery, and all have nerves surrounding them whereas veins do not, so ABGs can be very painful for or rather from someone who is not adept at the procedure.
+I also administered breathing treatments such as Incentive Spirometry (IS), IPPB, and updraft nebulizer.

 Working with computers back when they were incredibly large just made them easier to understand as they got smaller and smaller.
 These computers would acquired the ECG, digitize it, interpret it and store it.
 The ECGs were transmitted in an analog format modulated on 3 discrete audio frequencies, then demodulated and digitized.
 This was the primary method for transmitting ECG data back in the days before digital transmission.